HarryTan06/NUS-MoneyApp/README.md

 This Project is done as part of [NUS FinTech SG Programme](https://fintechlab.nus.edu.sg/fintechsg-programme-company/) where students learned about full stack developement concepts , DevOps and product design through a structured 2 months intensive full time course.

 This repo is mean as a showcase for what the student has learned to build a payment app from backend database deisgn, API design and deploying the backend server  API to front end serve client.
-It also include market research and front end UI design for building the final mobile payment app for further development.
+It also include market research and front end UI design doc for building the final mobile payment app for further development.

 ## Architecture and Techology stack